stolostron/rhacm-docs/manage_cluster/import_cli.md

   spec: {}
   ```

-4. Apply the ClusterRegistry cluster with the following command: <!-- I added this step to apply, please confirm (we didn't have one in the draft)-->
+4. Apply the ClusterRegistry cluster with the following command:

   ```
   oc apply -f <file-name.yaml>